Donald Trump Says He’ll Walk Out Of Press Briefings If Reporters Misbehave

 So it seems pretty clear how the future is likely to play out when it comes to White House press briefings and Jim Acosta.

 Acosta reports for CNN, which Donald Trump has called “fake news” many times.
-Acosta has said that he wants to go back to covering the White House and “the guy in there,” meaning Trump, according to The Sacramento Bee.
+Acosta has said that he wants to go back to covering the White House and “the guy in there,” meaning Trump, according to the Sacramento Bee.

 When Acosta arrived at the northwest gate of the White House on Friday, more than 50 members of the press corps were there to greet him.